Music of Norway: Traditional and folk music

 Norway shares some Nordic dance music tradition with its neighbouring countries of Sweden and Denmark, where the most typical instrument is the fiddle.
-In Norway, the Hardanger fiddle (hardingfele), the most distinctive instrument in Norwegian folk music, looks and plays like a standard violin.
+In Norway, the Hardanger fiddle (hardingfele), the most distinctive instrument in Norwegian folk music, looks and plays similar to a standard violin.
 It is only to be found primarily in the western and central part of the country.
-The Hardanger fiddle dates back to around 1700 and however differs from the ordinary fiddle in many respects.
+The Hardanger fiddle dates back to around 1700 and differs from the ordinary fiddle in many respects.
 The most important of these is that it has sympathetic strings and a less curved bridge and fingerboard.
 Thus, the performer plays on two strings most of the time, creating a typical bourdon style.
 The Hardanger fiddle tradition is rich and powerful.
 By traditional, orally conveyed instruction was one of the most important aspects of a Hardanger fiddle player's accomplishment.

 Epic folk songs are the most important form of vocal folk music in Norway.
 Although there are many types of epic folk songs, the most intriguing are the medieval ballads.
 They were first transcribed in the 1800s, but the ballad tradition has been handed down from the Middle Ages.
 The lyrics of these songs also revolve around this period of history, recounting tales of the lives of nobles, and of knights and maidens.
 A number of the ballads describe historical events, and they are often dramatic and tragic.

 In the second half of the 19th century, some fiddlers, especially those from Voss and Telemark, significantly Lars Fykerud (who eventually moved to Stoughton, Wisconsin in the United States and then returned to Telemark late in life), began introducing more expressive ways of playing, turning the traditional slått music to concert music for the urban classes.

 At the same time, new dances and tunes were imported from Europe, including the fandango, reinlender, waltz, polka and mazurka.
 These forms are now known as runddans (round dances) or gammeldans (old dances).